g0mb4/tas/README.md

 The object file written by the assembler provides informations about machine's memory.
 The first instruction is to be inserted to memory address 0, the second instruction is to be inserted to be inserted to memory address 2,3 or 4 (depending on the length of the first instruction) and so fourth until the translation of the last instruction.
 The next memory address, after the last translated instruction, contains the data that were built by the '.data' and '.string' instructions, their order of appearance in memory depends on their precedence of appearance in the source file (first instruction occupies first free memory in a rising order).

 ## The object code file (.oc)
+The object file is composed out of lines of text and contains 3 sections: code, entries, externals.

+### code
+The code section starts with '.cbegin' and ends with '.cend'.
-The object file is composed out of lines of text.
-The first line contains (in octal) the length of the code and the length of data, both are in terms of memory words.
+The first line contains (in hex) the length of the code and the length of data, both are in terms of memory words.
 Those two numbers must be separated by white space.
-Each of the next lines provides information on the content of memory address (in octal form) starting from memory address 0.
+Each of the next lines provides information on the content of memory address (in hex form) starting from memory address 0.
 In addition, for each memory address, occupied by instruction (not data), there appear additional information for the linker.
 This additional information could be one of the following three characters: 'e' 'a' or 'r'.
 The character 'a' designates the fact that the content of the memory address is absolute and does not depend on where the file is to be loaded (the assembler assumes it to start from memory address 0).
 The character 'r' designates the fact that memory address is relocatable and should be added with the appropriate offset, in regards to where the file is to be loaded.
 The offset is the first memory address from which the first instruction of the program is to be loaded.
 The letter 'd' designates the fact that the content of the file depends on external variable, the linker program is to take care on the insertion of the appropriate value.

-## The entries file (.ent)
+### entries
+The entries section starts with '.lbegin' and ends with '.lend'.
-The entries file is composed out of lines of text.
+The entries section is composed out of lines of text.
 Each line contains the entry name and value, as it was computed for this file.

-## The externals file (.ext)
+### externals
+The entries section starts with '.ebegin' and ends with '.eend'.
-The externals file is composed out of lines of text.
+The externals section is composed out of lines of text.
 Each line contains the name and memory address of the external variable.

 ## Binary file (.bin)
 The binary file contains the object code in binary (non-text) format.
 It can't be created, if the source code contains .extern directives.